Fish Tacos are one of my favorite summertime meals because they’re light and super flavorful! Fresh, flakey fish with all the toppings can’t be beat.

-My husband didn't start eating tacos until he was in college.
-He told me that the just the word "taco" used to make him ill when he was a kid because the only tacos he knew were the ones they served in his school's lunchroom_ a hard shell that tasted like cardboard, greasy Sloppy Joe mix, wilted lettuce, soggy tomatoes and cold cheese.
-When he finally had a real Mexican taco in college, he said he couldn't believe how delicious the real thing was.
+My husband didn’t start eating tacos until he was in college.
+He told me that just the word “taco” used to make him ill when he was a kid because the only tacos he knew were the ones they served in his school’s lunchroom.
+You know the ones…a hard shell that tasted like cardboard, greasy Sloppy Joe mix, wilted lettuce, soggy tomatoes and cold cheese.
+When he finally had a real Mexican taco in college, he said he couldn’t believe how delicious the real thing was.

-- 1 Lb Fish (use a flaky white fish such as tilapia, halibut, or snapper)
+- 1 pound fish (use a flaky white fish such as tilapia, halibut, or snapper)

 - juice of 1 lime

-5. Place 1/4 portion of the fish in each tortilla and top with
+- Place 1/4 portion of the fish in each tortilla and top with accompaniments.